light156/multi-ancestry-COJO-docs/options.md

 ### Original GCTA Options

-These options and flags are functionally identical to those in the original GCTA.
-You can find more detailed definitions at [https://yanglab.westlake.edu.cn/software/gcta](https://yanglab.westlake.edu.cn/software/gcta).
+These options and flags are functionally identical to those in [original GCTA](https://yanglab.westlake.edu.cn/software/gcta).

 | Program mode    | Type     | Description (exactly one of these three is required)          |
 |:-------------|:------------------|:------|